hezhicheng2002/hezhicheng2002.github.io/_pages/cv.md

 ======
 * Currently serve as the class commissary in charge of publicity
 * Used to work as the Vice President of the Student Science and Technology Association
-* Previously volunteered to guide Probability and Data Science in Academic Support Center
+* Previously volunteered to instruct Probability seminars and hold Data Science workshop in Academic Support Center
-* Have been leader of study groups for almost every courseworks and competitions throughout the college time
+* Have been leader of study groups for almost every coursework and competition throughout the college time